 For more information on Ms. Adichie’s work, and to order copies of any of her books, please visit Chimamanda.com

-The late Dr. Angelou is another incredible author to inspire any female entrepreneur.
+The late Dr. Angelou is another incredible author to inspire any artistic or creative entrepreneur.
 With poetry, autobiographies and novels on difficult and important conversations, her work exemplifies the true beauty of the human spirit.
 In her life, Dr. Angelou was awarded over 50 honorary doctorate degrees, had over 30 bestselling books, and empowered many through her writing and activism.

 In this autobiography of her early childhood, Angelou recounts stories of her difficult upbringing.
 This book made me smile at times, and saddened at others.
 It is unbelievably eloquent, and a tale of fighting tooth and nail to triumph – a story everyone should read.